citostyle/docker-record/README.md

 - *Fine-grain diffs*: Run `docker diff` between every command.
 This can be done by [sharing a named pipe with the container] [1], writing to that pipe from the instrumentation code, and reading from it in the docker-record process, which would then call diff on every read.
 The session would have to be converted from a call to exec (see [this approach] [2]), so that the python process could read the pipe and run diff.
 Furthermore, adding volumes to an already running container is not yet supported, but may be in the [future] [3].

+- *Refactor, Refactor, Refactor*: So far the code is definitely not in its optimal state.
+There is a lot of refactoring that needs to be done.

 [1]: https://github.com/docker/docker/issues/14221#issuecomment-116618705
 [2]: https://github.com/d11wtq/dockerpty/issues/30 "Maybe we could contribute to this other project."
 [3]: https://github.com/docker/docker/pull/14242 "Look, a volume api!"